oortcloud/unofficial-meteor-faq/README.md

 ## Subscriptions and Methods

 ### How can I alter every document before it is added to the database?
+There is a feature request to add this to core - please [vote for it](https://github.com/meteor/meteor/issues/395).
-There isn't support for this right now, but you can use a `deny` to achieve what you want on the server.
-For example, to timestamp each document as it goes into mongo:
+Right now you can hack around by using a `deny` to achieve what you want on the server.
+For example, to timestamp each document as it goes into MongoDB:

 ```js
 Posts.deny({insert: function(userId, doc) {